Egyptian nationalism

 The Great Sphinx and the pyramids of Giza are among the most recognizable symbols of the civilization of ancient Egypt.
 They remain important cultural symbols of Egypt.

 The flag of Egyptian nationalist revolutionaries during the Egyptian Revolution of 1919.
-It displays both the Islamic Crescent representing Muslim Egyptians and the Christian cross representing Christian Egyptians.
+It displays both the Islamic crescent represents Muslim Egyptians and the Christian cross represents Christian Egyptians.

 Egyptian nationalism is based on Egyptians and Egyptian culture.
 Egyptian nationalism has typically been a civic nationalism that has emphasized the unity of Egyptians regardless of their ethnicity or religion.
-Egyptian nationalism first manifested itself as Anti-English sentiment during the Egyptian revolution of 1919.
+Egyptian nationalism first manifested itself as anti-British sentiment during the Egyptian revolution of 1919.

 History

 Origins

 The early Egyptian protonationalism was shaped by foreign invasions and conquests.
-The Assyrian conquest and the Battle of Carchemish led to a figure of Nebuchadnezzar becoming the archetype of the Eastern conqueror, a figure representing foreign domination, an outsider and a prototypical enemy of Egypt.
+The Assyrian conquest and the Battle of Carchemish led to the figure of Nebuchadnezzar becoming the archetype of the Eastern conqueror, a figure representing foreign domination, an outsider and a prototypical enemy of Egypt.
+This was further reinforced by Biblical associations of him being the destroyer of the First Temple in Jerusalem.

 The Egyptian attitude towards the subsequent Persian conquest led by Cambyses II and the Macedonian conquest led by Alexander the Great is somewhat conflicting.
 Herodotus, drawing from native Egyptian tradition, portrays Cambyses, on one hand, as a brutal conqueror, who desecrated sacred Apis bull cult, the view that is also supported by latter Cambyses Romance and the Chronicle of John of Nikiou, where he is also identified with Nebuchadnezzar.
 On the other hand, Cambyses is depicted as half Egyptian, a grandson of Apries.

 Alexander is portrayed in the same duality – while he is also depicted as half-Egyptian through his alleged father Nectanebo in Alexander Romance, his new capital Alexandria is seen as an evil (or "Typhonic") foundation destined to be destroyed, with Memphis being restored as the rightful seat of the gods.
 This could be explained by the existence of two traditions – a folk one, trying to Egyptianize foreign conquerors and represent them as a continuation of a native royal tradition, and a priests elite one – portraying hardships of Egypt as a cosmic battle between order and chaos, symbolised by god Set (identified with Typhon).
 Thus, enemies of Egypt are often labeled "Typhonic" or minions of Seth.
 This idea is also reflected in Herodotus' description of Egyptian borders – their eastern limit is Lake Serbonis, where Typhon is said to be concealed and where Cambyses beat Egyptian army at the Battle of Pelusium.
 Avaris, the capital of Hyksos, who conquered Egypt in the 17th century BC, is also described as "Typhonic" by Manetho.

 Other texts that could be considered a part of Egyptian "Königsnovelle" and shaped early Egyptian protonationalism are Oracle of the Lamb, Oracle of the Potter and the Dream of Nectanebo.